-For the rose you will need very moldable apple slices.
-If you slices are too this and break when bending, submerge a couple of apple slices in boiling hot water for about a minute (then take out immediately so they don’t overcook) and then you should be able to form any shape of your liking without them braking.
+For the rose (it isn’t called apple rose tart for nothing, right?) you will need very moldable apple slices.
+If your slices break when bending, submerge a couple of apple slices in boiling hot water for about a minute, then take out immediately so they don’t overcook, and then you should be able to form any shape of your liking without them braking.
 Do not submerge all of the apple slices in boiling water because they will become all mushy and won’t stand nicely like the rest of my apple slices around the rose.
 Start by rolling up one slice very tightly (center of the rose) and then place it in your heart-shaped pan.
 Hold the center with one hand and form the outer layers with the other.
 The slices are wet and therefor nicely stick to each other.

 Once the Rose is formed you may want to continue with the slices that are soaking in the lemon water which are crisper than the ones that were in boiling water and therefor stand straighter.
-Continue filling the pan until finished.
+Continue filling the pan until the apple rose tart is all finished.

 Once your apple slices are all put in place you can carefully pour the custard into the empty spaces in between the apple slices making sure to fill them all out.
 Do not pour too much at a time as this may make the apple slices fall and flatten the whole pie.
 Once baked the liquid custard will solidify and once it completely cools off in the fridge it will have the most perfect creamy consistency and look like THIS Valentine’s Apple Rose Tart:

 I hope you will enjoy making this apple pie as much as I did and I also hope the person you are making this for is willing to share at least a little bit with you because it really, truly tastes heavenly!